golang/website/_content/blog/goroutine-leak-profiles.md

 Goroutine leak detection is carefully designed to minimize performance impact, but there are, nevertheless, some costs.

-#### Memory

-Leak detection predominantly minimizes memory overhead through constant-sized additions required for book-keeping.
-However, one scaling factor is the introduction of _maybe-traceable pointers_, which prevent some references from being traced prematurely by the GC, according to our specifications.

-These are objects that carry the same reference twice: once as an untraceable pointer-as-an-integer value, `vu`, and once as an actual reference that is understood as such by the GC, `vp`.
-A maybe-traceable pointer is, therefore, double the size of its regular counterpart.

-Maybe-traceable pointers come in 3 valid states:
-1. `vu` and `vp` are unset, which is analogous to a `nil` pointer,
-2. `vu` and `vp` are set (and equal), which is analogous to a regular reference that can be traced by the GC,
-3. `vu` is set, but `vp` is unset (`nil`), which preserves the reference, but "hides" it from the GC.

-Maybe-traceable pointers are relevant for `sudog`s, objects which pair individual goroutines and concurrency primitives.
-One concurrency primitive can block multiple goroutines, and, likewise, one goroutine can be simultaneously blocked by multiple concurrency primitives (because of `select` statements).
-Therefore, the maximum number of active `sudog` objects at any given point is the product of the number of goroutines and concurrency primitives on the heap.

-Since `sudog` objects hold references to blocking concurrency primitives, but they are also globally reachable in the Go runtime, we change these references in `sudog` to maybe-traceable pointers.
-The maybe-traceable pointers are set as untraceable at the start of goroutine leak detection, and only updated to traceable once the goroutine paired to the same `sudog` is scheduled for marking.

-While the asymptotic complexity remains unchanged, a modest cost is nevertheless incurred.
-A pathological case involves having every goroutine blocked on every concurrency primitive simultaneously.
-Fortunately, this rarely the case in realistic Go programs.

-#### Computational overhead

-The current implementation of goroutine leak detection can be slower than the regular GC.
+While memory overhead is negligible, only limited to small additions required for bookkeeping, goroutine leak detection can be slower than the regular GC.
-This is best illustrated by looking at a pathological case we call the "daisy-chain":
+This is best illustrated through a pathological case we call the "daisy-chain":
 <img src="goroutine-leak-profiles/daisy-chain.svg" />
-In this example without leaks, runnable goroutine G₀ has a reference to primitive P₁ which blocks G₁, and so on.
+In this leak-free example, runnable goroutine G₀ has a reference to primitive P₁ which blocks G₁, and so on.

-This implies that proving maybe-runnability for some Pᵢ₊₁, requires proving maybe-runnability for Pᵢ, which introduces two costs:
+This implies that proving liveness for some Pᵢ₊₁, requires proving liveness for Pᵢ, which introduces two costs:
 1. The GC marking phase is effectively serialized relative to the order in which goroutines can be scanned, as all the memory reachable